newcleo-dev-team/lbh15/docs/source/learn_more.rst

 ================================

 The upper limit corresponds to the oxygen concentration value above which contamination by coolant oxides occurs.
-It is represented by the *Oxygen solubility* in lead and LBE alloys. *lbh15* provides these properties in the ``lead_thermochemical_properties.solubility_in_lead`` and ``lbe_thermochemical_properties.solubility_in_lbe`` modules.
+It is represented by the *oxygen solubility* in lead and lbe alloys. *lbh15* provides these properties in the ``lead_thermochemical_properties.solubility_in_lead`` and ``lbe_thermochemical_properties.solubility_in_lbe`` modules.
 The implemented data are extracted from :cite:`Agency2015`, table 3.5.2,